egedursun/bimod-electron-copilot-desktop/README.md

 ### TODO LIST

-- [ ] Get builds for the v1_0_0 release.
-- [ ] Put the builds on AWS buckets (a new bucket for releases)
-- [ ] Make sure the bucket has open access permissions.
-- [ ] Test downloading process to see if it works.
 - [ ] Design the web page to download the Electron Copilot (and marketing content)
 - [ ] Develop Content on Main Landing Page + Connect the page with the main page.
 (MetaKanban, Project/Teams, MetaTempo)
 - [ ] Push the changes in the main server.